vmishenev/dokka/docs/design-doc/Draft: Ambiguous KDoc references.md

 ### 1 By tooling
 The problem of  ambiguous KDoc references can be solved by tooling (Dokka and IDE).
-Dokka can show all possible candidates *via a interactive list* in the same way as IDE does it for ambiguous resolving.
+Dokka can show all possible candidates *via a popup with an interactive list* in the same way as IDE does it for ambiguous resolving.
 Under the hood, the Analysis API returns a list of KDoc candidates.
 ![example](https://i.ibb.co/dKQkshh/image.png)
 **Pros:**
 * it seems suitable for overloads